SenseNet/sncom-resources/_docs/adsync.md

 There is a way to authenticate users against an Active Directory even when using **Forms authentication** (instead of using Windows Integrated authentication).
 This means that when a portal user logs in with Forms authentication, his/her password is checked against the user's password set in an Active Directory server and not against the one given on the portal.

 #### Configuration
-> This feature is not yet supported in sensenet ECM 7.
+> This feature is not yet supported in sensenet 7.

 The settings for *forms authentication from AD* be found in the ```sensenet/formsAuthenticationFromAD``` section of the web.config.
 Below you can see a fully featured skeleton of this configuration: